donboulton666/bibwoe.com/src/content/posts/groups.md

 Each individual within Father Gods Creation, with the ability to formulate self by your own means!

-When you stand before Jesus, Me, or maybe before Father God you are judged according to your works, within your heart.
+When you stand before Jesus or Me, or maybe before Father God you are judged according to your works, within your heart.

 This is the foundation of all sentient life within the verse.
 For all is sentient whether it's obvious or not.

 Individuality is your second greatest test.
 The first being who can overcome the curse of more.
 For as fleshly beings you constantly have to have more.
 Whom can sustain there individuality with less is a constant test.

-Most of you cannot get enough and more, More, MORE is you course, and to do this you have to group up within your clicks and religions and countries with artificial borders and historically perfected lies.
-This fails Gods fist and second tests of your individuality.
+Most of you cannot get enough and more, More, MORE is your course, and to do this you have to group up within your clicks and religions and countries with artificial borders and historically perfected lies.

+> This fails Gods fist and second tests of your individuality.
 Fathers first question to you as you stand before him is, "Who are you"!
+>

-God knows exactly whom you are.
+> > God knows exactly whom you are.
 But do you???

 All most all of you would formulate your answer according to what you have learned from others or your GROUP, click, governmenschool or religion.
 For you know not you!
 Then you fail.